-As I have written before, Twitter’s biggest barrier to entry is its own branding.
 I have recently suggested to a number of my friends that they sign-up and join Twitter.
-Although they enthusiastically check it out, their use of Twitter generally lasts less than a week.
-During that time they typically make 10 posts.
+While they enthusiastically check it out, their use of Twitter generally lasts less than a week.

 In my opinion Twitter’s value as a service has shifted since its launch.
-The Twitter community has made the service much more rich by pushing it to be what people are thinking, not simply what they are doing.
-Twitter is a flow of intermittent conversation where anyone can jump in and out anytime.
-Leave the lame status updates to a service like Gchat.
+The Twitter community has made the service much more rich by pushing it to be real-time conversation, not static updates.

-My personal experience (similar to most others I have spoken with) has been that my big breakthrough with Twitter has only occurred after 1) adding a significant number of followers and 2) beginning to converse through the @ symbol and direct message language.
+My personal experience (similar to most others I have spoken with) has been that my big breakthrough with Twitter has only occurred after following a significant number of accounts (say more than 20 or 30).

-I love Twitter so the point of this is not be a diatribe.
-I simply want to stresss to new and potential Twitter users that the value isn’t on an individual level.
-Twitter’s value is in conversation and that requires interaction with others.
+I love Twitter and simply want to stress to new Twitter users that the value isn’t just posting individual tweets.
+The value is the rich community and conversations.